Onuesoke tells FG to name, prosecute terrorism sponsors

 This is even as he supported the call by the Chairman, Senate Committee on Army, Ali Ndume, on the FG to name and prosecute those financing terrorism in Nigeria.

-Speaking on the sideline during a workshop on security in Lagos, Onuesoke said if the financials were identified and prosecuted, it would go a long way in minimizing the activities of terrorism thereby saving lives and property while boosting the socio-economic lifestyle of Nigerians.
+Speaking on the sideline during a workshop on security in Lagos, Onuesoke said if the financials were identified and prosecuted, it would go a long way in minimizing the activities of terrorism thereby saving lives and property.
+He added that doing so would boost the socio-economic lifestyle of Nigerians.

 “Mr Malami told the News Agency of Nigeria (NAN) in New York that the federal government had succeeded in identifying and detaining “high profile individuals” responsible for funding terrorists’ activities in the country.